alsolera/VideoF2B/docs/source/faq.rst

 **Q: Can this system be used for computerized scoring of Stunt flights?**

-**A:** The concept of tracking the flights in three dimensions using recorded video is definitely under consideration.
+**A:** The concept of tracking the flights in three dimensions using recorded video for the purpose of automated scoring is definitely under consideration.
 Some maneuvers are problematic to track accurately (takeoff, level/inverted flight, landing), but the majority of the flight maneuvers are potential candidates.